 I seek to portray each subject’s individuality, as every landscape, seascape, mammal, animal, and bird has an individuality that is unique and it changes through the seasons, and even throughout the day.

 To truly portray the individuality of a wild animal or bird, it is important to get to know them, to be with them when they are being themselves, as if they didn’t know I was there or they were being photographed – to be like a chameleon and meld into their environment.
 Some subjects are sensual, some are rugged or dangerous, others are inhospitable, wild, gracious or serene.
 A peaceful zen morning can quickly turn into a perfidious stormy afternoon.
 A gracious leopard can turn into a ferocious killer.

-Like any friend, it is important to treat nature and other cultures with respect and curiosity; to be sensitive to what each is seeking to tell me.
+Like any friend, it is important to treat nature and other cultures with respect and curiosity; to be sensitive to what each is seeking to show or tell me.

 Then, as a photographer, I become connected to it, to the matrix from which I was born, which sustains me, and to which I, and all of us, will, one day, return.

 Each of us is a very important part of this matrix, and we are in a position to preserve and enjoy it, or destroy it.

 This position is a privileged one, but must be accompanied by an authentic calling to recognise the fragility of the matrix.